 - Offering employment and training

 The core purpose of Voyages is to create opportunities for Indigenous Australians through Cultural Tourism.
 A commitment to reconciliation is the driving force behind all Voyages operations and we have captured this commitment by joining Reconciliation Australia’s Reconciliation Action Plan (RAP) program.

 Voyages RAP shows the programs and initiatives we have in place to support reconciliation and captures our targets and commitments for 2015-2018.

 Download Voyages RAP (PDF)

-Voyages Indigenous Tourism Australia is a wholly owned subsidiary of the Indigenous Land Corporation (ILC), a Corporate Commonwealth entity, established in 1995.
-The ILC’s purpose is to assist Indigenous people to acquire and manage land to achieve economic, environmental, social and cultural benefits.
+Voyages Indigenous Tourism Australia is a wholly owned subsidiary of the Indigenous Land and Sea Corporation (ILSC), a Corporate Commonwealth entity, established in 1995.
+The ILSC’s purpose is to assist Indigenous people to acquire and manage land to achieve economic, environmental, social and cultural benefits.

-Voyages was acquired by the ILC in 2011 as part of its purchase of Ayers Rock Resort.
+Voyages was acquired by the ILSC in 2011 as part of its purchase of Ayers Rock Resort.